-Growing awareness of the potential of GIS among public sector institutions, non-governmental organisations as well as the private sector means that the use of geographic information systems is increasing every year.
+Example 1 Summary of Current Conditions in Developing Countries Around the Globe the private sector means that the use of geographic information systems is increasing every year.
 However, often the existing spatial data systems are not technically linked and institutional co-ordination is still weak.
 Most GIS developments started with the implementation of an information component for specific projects.
 Systems are not designed to ensure smooth data sharing but primarily to respond to specific needs of the host organisation.
+They also tend to be vendor driven.
 Although this has helped to design systems with a demand driven approach, this evolution did not create a favourable context for straightforward data exchange.